 Bully has a long list of music and musicians that have inspired and influenced him.
 They range from Punk heroes such as Joe Strummer, John Lydon & Paul Weller to eclectic experimenters such as Peter Hammill and Brian Eno, to Jazz legends such as Charles Mingus and Weather Report.
 Along the way picking up huge inspiration from the broad range of British Folk music from traditional to modern as well as, so called 'World Music'.
 His thirst for new sounds continues with a recent passion for modern Americana, such as Low Anthem and Calexico and independent music, such as The Leisure Society and John Grant.

-Jo has played with folk/jazz singer and guitarist Greg Hancock and Rosa Rebecka, and featured on mini album Coincide by Ryn and Fly Yeti Fly's debut album Shine a Light in the Dark released March 2017.
-She has also recently been playing gigs and festivals with Fly Yeti Fly.
-She enjoys messing about with her Loop Station, chopping techniques and traditional Scottish Folk music, often trying to explore the full potential of the instrument.
+Jo has played with Fly Yeti Fly, folk/jazz singer and guitarist Greg Hancock and Rosa Rebecka, and featured on mini album Coincide by Ryn.
+She met Fly Yeti Fly when asked to add cello to their debut album Shine a Light in the Dark, released March 2017.
+She enjoys messing about with her Loop Station, chopping techniques and traditional Scottish Folk music, often trying to explore the full potential of the instrument, she also regularly plays cello at Vinyasa Yoga classes and retreats at Powderham Castle.
 Greg says: “Jo adds such depth to the sound and comes up with accompaniments that sometimes transform the whole concept of a song – always in an exciting way.”

 Jo also likes to put her old art degree to use by designing the band’s website and producing the artwork for the album Replacing the Stone.

 As a teenager of the 80’s, Jo listened, danced and sang along to new romantics, new wave and post-punk with favourites including Duran Duran, Japan, and The Smiths.
 She then got into rock often listening to bands like The Doors and Velvet Underground as well as heavy rock, before mellowing into ambient and experimental music including Brian Eno and Penguin Café, contemporary folk (Nick Drake, Roy Harper) and lively folk rock/fusion (The Levellers, The Waterboys, Shooglenifty).
-Other favourites include The Leisure Society, The Low Anthem, Rivers of England, Lau, Afro Celt Sound System, Natalie Haas and Alasdair Fraser, Ray Lamontagne, and British rock bands like Elbow, Radiohead and Coldplay.
+Other favourites include The Leisure Society, The Unthanks, Lau, Afro Celt Sound System, Public Service Broadcasting, Natalie Haas and Alasdair Fraser, Ray Lamontagne, and British rock bands like Elbow, Radiohead and Coldplay.

 Coming from a very musical family, Corinne was always surrounded by odd assortments of instruments and even odder musicians whilst growing up.
 She dabbled in playing Piano, French Horn, Timpani, but settled on the Clarinet.